 Model-Based Safe Reinforcement Learning with Time-Varying State and Control Constraints: An Application to Intelligent Vehicles

-Recently, barrier function-based safe reinforcement learning (RL) with the actor-critic structure for continuous control tasks has received increasing attention.
-It is still challenging to learn a near-optimal control policy with safety and convergence guarantees.
-Also, few works have addressed the safe RL algorithm design under time-varying safety constraints.
-This paper proposes a model-based safe RL algorithm for optimal control of nonlinear systems with time-varying state and control constraints.
-In the proposed approach, we construct a novel barrier-based control policy structure that can guarantee control safety.
-A multi-step policy evaluation mechanism is proposed to predict the policy's safety risk under time-varying safety constraints and guide the policy to update safely.
-Theoretical results on stability and robustness are proven.
-Also, the convergence of the actor-critic learning algorithm is analyzed.
-The performance of the proposed algorithm outperforms several state-of-the-art RL algorithms in the simulated Safety Gym environment.
-Furthermore, the approach is applied to the integrated path following and collision avoidance problem for two real-world intelligent vehicles.
-A differential-drive vehicle and an Ackermann-drive one are used to verify the offline deployment performance and the online learning performance, respectively.
-Our approach shows an impressive sim-to-real transfer capability and a satisfactory online control performance in the experiment.
+In recent years, safe reinforcement learning (RL) with the actor-critic structure has gained significant interest for continuous control tasks.
+However, achieving near-optimal control policies with safety and convergence guarantees remains challenging.
+Moreover, few works have focused on designing RL algorithms that handle time-varying safety constraints.
+This paper proposes a safe RL algorithm for optimal control of nonlinear systems with time-varying state and control constraints.
+The algorithm's novelty lies in two key aspects.
+Firstly, the approach introduces a unique barrier force-based control policy structure to ensure control safety during learning.
+Secondly, a multi-step policy evaluation mechanism is employed, enabling the prediction of policy safety risks under time-varying constraints and guiding safe updates.
+Theoretical results on learning convergence, stability, and robustness are proven.
+The proposed algorithm outperforms several state-of-the-art RL algorithms in the simulated Safety Gym environment.
+It is also applied to the real-world problem of integrated path following and collision avoidance for two intelligent vehicles – a differential-drive vehicle and an Ackermann-drive one.
+The experimental results demonstrate the impressive sim-to-real transfer capability of our approach, while showcasing satisfactory online control performance.